View on GitHub

 What is Azure

-Let us begin with the obvious - a definition of what Microsoft Azure is and is not.
+Let us begin with the obvious definition of what Microsoft Azure is and is not.

 According to Microsoft: